jarviscanada/jarvis_data_eng_HuiyiGuo/core_java/grep/README.md

 ### Performance Issue

 A limited amount of memory is allotted to the JVM when it is launched.
 This application will run out of memory and cause an OutOfMemoryError if the heap size is less than the size of the rootDirectory.
-This problem can be resolved by processing data using the Stream APIs, rather than BufferedReader and Lists.
+This problem can be resolved by processing data using the Stream APIs instead of BufferedReader and Lists.
 Memory can be conserved in bigger sizes because streams don't store data and let elements be computed as needed.
-Using the -Xmx option to incrase the maximum heap size is also an option to solve the memory problem.
+Using the -Xmx option to increase the maximum heap size is also an option to solve the memory problem.

 ## Test
+A single file containing the entire text of William Shakespeare's play was used to test the application.
+The test data was manually entered using various combinations of root directory paths, out filenames, and regex string patterns on the command line.
+The Linux grep command is then used to compare the output file to the output.

 ## Deployment